eqNj/eqN-PD2-Filter/README.md

 Updated potion aesthetic to be more unique and slightly easier to pick up.
 Also thoroughly improved what potions show at what point of progress as you level to help reduce visual clutter.

-A massive amount of tweaks have been added to the LLD item tags introduced last season to refine them to always show the (LLD) tag on items worth keeping for you LLD characters without introducing excessive visuals and/or notifications.
+A massive amount of tweaks have been added to the LLD item tags introduced last season.
+These changes refine the item tags to always show the LLD tag on items worth keeping for your LLD characters without introducing excessive visuals and/or notifications.

 Made it so skill grand charms will use their original prefix names for their aesthetic coloration.